rust-lang/docs.rs/crates/lib/docs_rs_rustwide/README.md

 ```

 For HTML builds, the library passes rustdoc's unstable metrics directory flag
-and copies the generated files out of rustwide's target directory before the
-release sandbox is cleaned up.
+when the metrics directory is available. `build_docs` collects metrics after
+each HTML attempt into `TargetBuildResult::compiler_metrics`, a separate
+`StepResult<Vec<PathBuf>>`.
+Collection failures do not invalidate HTML.
+Custom
+builds using `build_documentation` should call `collect_compiler_metrics` afterward
+if they need the metrics copied to the configured destination.

 ## Complete release build

 The usual entry point builds coverage, rustdoc JSON, and HTML documentation for
-the default target and the additional targets selected by the crate's metadata:
+the default target and, if it produces library documentation, additional targets
+selected by the crate's metadata.
+Set `.include_default_targets(true)` to also
+use the docs.rs default target list when metadata does not specify targets:

 ```rust,no_run
 use anyhow::Result;